Foster Parenting... Is It Right for You? 5 Questions to Ask

 3. Do You Have a Support System?

-A proper foster care support system will make your time as a caregiver much more straightforward.
-You should find someone to contact in case of an emergency, contact if you have questions, and someone if you need a helping hand.
+A proper foster care support system will make your time as a caregiver significantly easier.
+You should find someone to contact in case of an emergency, someone to ask if you have questions, and someone to lend a helping hand.

 Your support system can include friends, family, doctors, therapists, spouses, church members, neighbors, etc.